Mike Butt: Background

 Butt was born in Manchester, Greater Manchester, England.
 He is of Welsh descent through his grandmother.

 He attended Manchester Metropolitan University and played rugby league for England Universities.

 Club career

+Swinton Lions

 In May 2015 Butt made his Swinton début against the Keighley Cougars.

 He was given the Young Player of the Year award in 2017, and Player of the Year award in 2018.

 Butt was the top Swinton try scorer for both the 2020 and 2021 seasons.

+Widnes Vikings

+On 2 Nov 2023 it was reported that he had signed for Widnes Vikings on a 1-year deal for 2024.

 International career

 In 2018 Butt made his international début for Wales against Scotland in the 2018 Rugby League European Championship.

 Butt played for Wales at the 2019 Rugby League World Cup 9s.

 In June 2022 Butt scored his first try at international level, when he crossed the line against France.
 In October 2022 he was named in the Wales squad for the 2021 Rugby League World Cup.